kxZhangCassie/kaixizhang.github.io/_pages/about.md

 <div style="max-width: 800px; margin: 0 auto; text-align: justify; line-height: 1.6;">
  <p> Welcome to my website!
 I am a Ph.D. candidate in Economics at the Department of Economics, Business School of the Hong Kong University of Science and Technology.</p>

  <p> My research focuses on econometric theory, applied econometrics, machine learning, and high-dimensional statistics.
-I am particularly interested in developing estimation and inference tools that use the predictive power of AI while maintaining the causal interpretation that is essential for economic analysis.</p>
+I am particularly interested in developing estimation and inference tools that use the predictive power of machine learning while maintaining the causal interpretation that is essential for economic analysis.</p>

 <p> I am on the 2025-2026 job market and welcome discussions about my research! </p>
 </div>